Northeast Zone Fishing

-Smallmouth bass fishing is good with many being caught.
-There also has been a fair number of catfish being caught.
+Smallmouth bass fishing is good.
+River flows have doubled and are near 200cfs at Service Creek.
 Bass anglers may try their luck higher in the North Fork below the town of Dale.
 Bass are present up to Dale but in lower numbers.

 John Day River flows

 Please check the sport fishing regulation updates on the ODFW website for new regulations on the John Day River.